 Capture a Memory

-Do a little writing about the sister who has passed, and her describe favorite traits, or a favorite memory.
+Do a little writing about the sister who has passed where you describe her favorite traits or a favorite memory of her.
 A whole poem can be written about a very small moment in time or a very small characteristic.
-Maybe a brother wants to write a tribute poem for his artist sister, and his poem focuses on a favorite picture she drew for him.
-Another poem might focus on the way a sister's smile, or the way she would tell scary stories during camping trips.
+Examples of how to turn a single memory into a moving poem about missing a sister who has died include:

 Starting the Poem